19 Helpful Tips to Golf Course Etiquette

 Pace of play in golf is very important.

-Wait, let me say this again.
-Pace of Play is important.
+Let me say this again.
+Pace of Play is really important.

 What this means is that you need to constantly be moving ahead towards the green or the next hole.
 Keeping up with the group in front of you is a good indicator of keeping pace.
 A typical round of 18 holes takes about 4 hours.
 9 holes takes 2 hours.
-Some courses may even be less or more depending on the golf course.
+Some courses may even be less depending on the golf course.

 Plan for about 15 minutes per hole except for the par 3’s, which should take less time.

-Sometimes it can be hard to know how fast or slow you are playing, but something to keep in mind is to ALWAYS keep up with the group in front of you.
+Sometimes it can be hard to know how fast or slow you are playing, but if you are keeping up with the group in front of you, then you are good.

 Alternatively, if you look back and the group behind you is constantly waiting around, and the group in front of you is nowhere to be found or has moved ahead, you’ll want to pick up the pace or let the group behind you “play through”.
 This allows the group behind to move ahead of you and play through your group on a particular hole while you wait for them to play that hole.

 This works well if you want to take your time.
 Just beware that there may be more groups behind them and if you keep letting groups play through, it can be distracting to your game and a lot of waiting on your end.

-It is better to just pick up the pace of play.
+Sometimes, it might be better to pick up the pace of play.

 4. Quiet, Please

-While it is very social during the round, golf is actually a quiet and respectful game allowing individuals to focus while hitting the ball.
+While it can be very social during a round, golf is actually a quiet and respectful game allowing individuals to focus while hitting the ball.
 You must be as quiet as possible during someone’s golf shot or while they are setting up to hit their ball (includes the practice swings).

 Talking in someone’s backswing is not a good thing and a big no-no. This also means no fiddling in your bag or whispering to another golfer during this time.
 Yelling, screaming, or playing loud music is not something that is done on the golf course.
-The only time you hear someone yelling loudly would be at a big professional golf tournament (after the ball is hit) or when someone is yelling FORE!
+The only time you hear someone yelling loudly might be at a big professional golf tournament (after the ball is hit) or when someone is yelling FORE!

 If you hear “FORE” being yelled, you must duck and cover your head.
 It means an incoming golf ball has been hit towards someone and that could be you.

 A golf ball can be very dangerous as it is very hard and compact.
-If a golf ball hits you on the head, it has the potential of giving you a concussion so be very careful and mindful of where people are located.
+If a golf ball hits you on the head, it has the potential of giving you a concussion and knocking you out.
+Be very careful and mindful of where people are located.